LBCrion/sfwbar/doc/sfwbar.rst

 Widgets can optionally have unique id's assigned to them in order to allow manipulating them in the future.

-Properties define the appearance and behavior of widgets.
+Properties define the appearance and behaviour of widgets.
 These are generally defined as `property = value` with a few exceptions.
 All widgets can have the following properties: